csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 > 3. Painted chromosomes
 > 4. Generated AGP file

-## Generating fasta files for single and dual curation maps
+## Generating the curated fasta file

 Go to the assembly directory.